eluv-io/elv-docs/media-wallet/auth/refresh-token.md

 }
 ```

-### Access Media With Pending Entitlements
+### Optimistic Access to Media

 If the user has any asynchronous [Entitlement Creations](../purchase/entitlements/create.md) in flight,
-token refresh automatically detects them, and grants immediate access to them via inline signed
-grants in the new CSAT returned by the refresh.
+they can get immediate access to that media.

+To enable this feature, after a new entitlement, initiate a user refresh with
+`include_asset_claims: true` set on the POST body.
+This looks up the user's recent
+pending transactions and includes signed assertions in the response token about any it finds.

-Thus, after any new entitlement, initiate a user refresh, and have the user start using the fresh CSAT.
+Have the user start using the fresh CSAT -- these inline claim assertions enable
-This enables immediate playout access.
+immediate playout access to the media.

+Only set this flag on a refresh that follows a entitlement/purchase/grant -- not on every routine token refresh.

 ---